Nintendo was my gateway drug.

 I was a shy, timid kid who never quite grew out of it and I found immense comfort in the solitary nature of most games.
 After the advent of multiplayer shooters I rode the high of being a part of a team while taking refuge in the anonymity of a screen name.
 I knew I was missing out on those “typical” milestones of adolescence but I didn’t care, or at least pretended I didn’t care convincingly enough to be satisfied with my increasingly solitary existence.
 Sure, making new friends seemed like an impossible feat and I’d never been asked out on a date or gone to a school dance - but hey I beat both Resident Evil 2 scenarios with an “A” ranking.
 That was a real accomplishment, a feat acknowledged by a game that didn’t care how pretty or popular or thin I was.

 The depression and severe anxiety began I was about twelve years old.
 The eating disorders and body dysmorphia crept in later.
-What can I say, I’m the total package.
+(What can I say, I’m the total package.)
 I have dysthymia, a chronic form of depression.
 What this means is that there is no cure - the depression will never be fully gone.
 The best I can hope for, aside from some miracle cure that has yet to be discovered, is to keep it at bay with medications and whatever coping mechanisms I can cobble together.
-The thought of being medicated for the rest of my life is incredibly disheartening.
+The thought of being medicated for the rest of my life is - to put it mildly - incredibly disheartening.
 The past few years have been months and months of trial-and-error, a never ending cycle of new medications and dosage adjustments, each of which take weeks to even kick in.

 You’re reading Talk Amongst Yourselves, Kotaku’s community-run blog written by and for Kotaku readers like you.
 We write about games, art, culture and everything in between.
 Want to write with us?
 Check out our tutorial here and join in.